openethereum/openethereum.github.io/Consensus-Engines.md

 ```
 Example contracts can be found [here](https://github.com/ethcore/contracts/tree/master/validator_contracts).
 It is best to include the contract in the genesis (placing it in the `"accounts"` field).

-## Authority Round
+## Aura

 Simple and fast consensus algorithm, each validator gets an assigned time slot in which they can release a block.
 The time slots are determined by the system clock of each validator.
-[More details](https://github.com/ethcore/parity/wiki/Auro).
+[More details](https://github.com/ethcore/parity/wiki/Aura).

 ```json
 "engine": {